Centre for Data Sciences and Scalable Computing

 - Team member: Kun Zhang.

-- EPSRC: The Centre for Secure Information Technology (CSIT): Security Convergence For Transport Corridors, 2009-2014, Queen's University of Belfast, United Kingdom
+- EPSRC: The Centre for Secure Information Technology (CSIT 1): Security Convergence For Transport Corridors, 2009-2015, Queen's University of Belfast, United Kingdom

-- In this Grand Challenge, we will design a novel event driven computing system that can detect and process events using a heterogeneous sensor network (e.g. CCTV hardware and other security devices).
-This system will be applied to two major application areas, i.e. a bus and an airport departure lounge.
+- In this Grand Challenge, we designed a novel event driven computing system that can detect and process events using a heterogeneous sensor network (e.g. CCTV hardware and other security devices).
+This system has been applied to two major application areas, i.e. a bus and an airport departure lounge.

-- I am leading WP7 on Event Search and Retrieval.
+- I was leading WP7 on Event Search and Retrieval.
 Team members: Sriram Varadarajan, Jeong-Gyoo Kim, and Xin Hong

 - EPSRC: ISIS - An Integrated Sensor Information System for Crime Prevention, 2009-2010, Queen's University of Belfast, United Kingdom